leekarensl/leekarensl.github.io/_posts/2022-08-04-predicting-customer-loyalty.md

 If we do this for *each* of our input variables, we can compare these scores and understand which is adding the most value to the predictive power of the model!

-The other approach, often called **Permutation Importance** cleverly uses some data that has gone *unused* at when random samples are selected for each Decision Tree (this stage is called "bootstrap sampling" or "bootstrapping")
+The other approach, often called **Permutation Importance** cleverly uses some data that has gone *unused* at when random samples are selected for each Decision Tree (this stage is called "bootstrap sampling" or "bootstrapping").

 These observations that were not randomly selected for each Decision Tree are known as *Out of Bag* observations and these can be used for testing the accuracy of each particular Decision Tree.